List of Coronation Street characters introduced in 2018: Elsa Tilsley

 Elsa Tilsley, portrayed by Kelly Harrison, made her first appearance on 9 November 2018.
 The character and Harrison's casting details were announced on 30 October 2018.
 She is introduced as the secret wife of Nick Tilsley (Ben Price).

 Elsa comes to Weatherfield looking for Nick after he claimed that his mother, Gail Rodwell (Helen Worth) was seriously ill.
 Upon finding her, Nick tells her he wants a divorce.
 Elsa later sees Carla Connor (Alison King) in Nick's car and accuses her of having an affair with him.
 Carla tells Elsa that she is simply Nick's business partner and he has invested in her company, Underworld.
 She finds out that Nick has been sleeping with Leanne Battersby (Jane Danson) and as Elsa wants revenge, Carla offers her Nick's share of Underworld.
 Elsa later agrees to divorce Nick as long as he returns all of the money he stole.
-Nick returns her money after he robs his own grandmother, Audrey Roberts (Sue Nicholls).
+Nick returns her money after he steals from his grandmother, Audrey Roberts (Sue Nicholls).
 However, after she sees an online post by Leanne showing a piece of jewellery that Nick had bought her, she returns to Weatherfield and puts their divorce on hold.